standrze/simple_inference/README.md

-# simple_inference
+# Simple Inference

-Simple inference scripts for education
+This is a simple script for testing inference using Transformers and Gradio.